 Let me explain.

-The title I proposed when I created this course was ‘Social Recovery 101.’
+As you all know, the title of this course is ‘Emotional Intelligence.’
+Its curriculum was something I had worked on creating for quite some time.
 Early on I realized that the title was very intimidating to people.
-After many failed attempts to get public support for my idea I recognized the one thing that would be pivotal was timing.
-So, I had to become patient.
+After many failed attempts to get public support for this course I recognized the one thing that would be pivotal was timing: So, I had to become patient.
 (NOT EASY TO DO!)

 While I waited, I researched.
 I read.
 I listened.
 I watched.
 I thought.
 I dreamt.